 A FabLab for the youth in Molenbeek

 Fablab’ke, a FabLab space dedicated to young audiences, is installed at the Molenbeek House of Cultures and Social Cohesion, with the purpose to better reach local populations, to decentralise and to transfer skills.
 Mobile elements will allow the MCCS to work directly within the schools network of the Molenbeek municipality.
 The equipment is adapted to the young people.
 The FabLab’ke program focus on Young’s and family’s activities.
 With this approach, the FabLab’ke reach a wide audience that won’t spontaneously visit cultural and technological venues.

 An area in full renewal in the center of Brussels

 Very well situated in a central priority zone undergoing a dramatic renewal, it offers a programme of activities that combines arts and culture for a large audience as well as inclusive activities for the local population.
 It also provides an advanced digital manufacturing infrastructure to creative and international artists in residency, preparing tomorrow’s contemporary art.
 Ideally located – and visible – between the MIMA (Millennium Iconoclast Museum of Art, opened in 2016) and the future Pompidou/Citroën Art Center (planned for 2020), the new iMAL center will, in 2018, fully contribute to the revival of the Canal zone and strengthen the position of Brussels as the European Capital for contemporary arts and digital creativity.

-iMAL (coordinator), LES asbl, Molenbeek House of Cultures and Social Cohesion (MCCS, Municipality of Molenbeek)
+iMAL (coordinator), Molenbeek Vivre Ensemble (MOVE asbl), Molenbeek House of Cultures and Social Cohesion (MCCS, Municipality of Molenbeek)